 What if I am proficient in a language not offered at this University (e.g. Korean, Polish, Tagalog, Urdu, etc.)?

 If available, a third-party proficiency exam will be administered contact the department chair.

 Whom do I contact with questions?

-Please contact the chair of the Department of World Languages and Literatures.
+Please contact the Department Chair of World Languages and Literatures.